frederic-perez/AmE-dictionary/data/idioms.md

 __now (that) you mention it__ :two: An expression used when one remembers or realizes something because of what the other person has just said. _A: “The weather’s been a bit unpredictable lately, huh?”
 B: “Now you mention it, I hear there could be a blizzard next week.”_
 __now we are talking__
 __nuclear family__
+__nudnik__ An irritating, nagging person; a boring pest of a person who makes constant or persistent demands or criticisms.
 __nugget of information__
-__null and void__ :two: No longer valid, legitimate, or enforceable.
+__null and void__ :three: No longer valid, legitimate, or enforceable.
 __nut out__ __1__ _slang_ To discover, through careful consideration, deliberation, or investigation, the solution to something.
 In this usage, “nut” is slang for one’s head or brain.
 A noun or pronoun can be used between “nut” and “out.” _Each of us has hit the same stumbling block in the assignment, so we’re going to get together this weekend and nut it out together._ __2__ _slang_ To begin acting in a crazy, erratic, or deranged manner, especially due to extreme anger.
 In this usage, “nut” is a derogatory slang term meaning “a crazy person.”
 A noun or pronoun can be used between “nut” and “out.” _Tom totally nutted out after he found out his wife had been cheating on him._
 __nuts and bolts__ :three: The basic, practical details of a job or other activity. (the nuts and bolts of something)
 __nuts__ __3__ _adj_ Crazy; manic or eccentric; out of one’s mind. _Trying to figure out what’s wrong with this computer is driving me nuts!_